Jumbo Loan: Definition, Rates And Limits

 Rate Or Term Refinance On A Jumbo Loan

 The amount of equity you’re required to have in the home to refinance will depend on the loan amount.
-For a loan amount of up to $1 million, you must have at least 25% equity in your home.
+For a loan amount of up to $2 million, you must have at least 10.01% equity in your home.
 For loan amounts up to $2.5 million, you’ll need to have more equity in the home (up to 30% depending on the loan purpose and property type).

 Jumbo Loan Cash-Out Refinance Requirements

-If you have a primary, 1 or 2-unit property, you can take cash out with a jumbo loan refinance.
+If you have a primary vacation or investment property, with one- or two-units, you can take cash out with a jumbo loan refinance.
 However, there are limits to how much cash you can take out, depending on how much equity you have in your home.